vmisson/terraform-azure-nsg-benchmark/README.md

 ### Terraform vs Bicep

-Both technologies are not working the same way.
-In Terraform, working in security group level is faster than working in security rule level.
-In Bicep, the difference is less significant.
-The security group is faster than the security rule but the difference is not as significant as in Terraform.

 If we focus on security group option, Terraform is faster than Bicep for small number of rules (until 500 rules).
 For large number of rules, Bicep is faster than Terraform.

-Security rules option with Terraform provide the worst performance in particular for large number of rules.
-Bicep is really stable in terms of performance no matter the number of rules.
+Security rules option with Terraform or Bicep provide bad performance in particular for large number of rules.
+As Bicep is generated one ARM deployment for each rule, I was not able to test the creation of NSG with high number of rules because at least one deployment failed.

 ## Network traffic